 - Loan and due diligence costs

 Capital expenditures refer to the funds the buyers need to acquire or fix equipment, vehicles, etc. On the other hand, working capital refers to the funds you need to operate the business during the initial term.
-You can only determine the capital expenditure and working capital needs after you’ve had a chance to examine the business.
+You can determine the capital expenditure and working capital needs only after you’ve had a chance to examine the business.
 In some cases, these costs can substantially increase the total acquisition cost.

-Most buyers want to put only the minimum required equity injection.
+Most buyers want to provide only the minimum required equity injection.
 Based on this assumption, the amount of money you need to buy the plumbing business is around 10% of the total project cost, including the items listed above.

 Ready to finance a plumbing company acquisition?

 The first step to work with us is to submit this form.
 Once we review it, one of our associates will contact you to discuss the specific details of your acquisition.

 Given the complexity of how businesses can be purchased and the products that are used, this document is not guaranteed to be 100% accurate or cover every potential option.
 However, we make every effort to provide the best information.
 If you have comments, suggestions, or improvements, contact us via LinkedIn.